schemedoc/cookbook/recipes/find-index-of-element-in-list.md

 ## Problem

-You have a list and a function and you want to find the first index for an item for which the function returns true.
+You have a list and a procedure and you want to find the first index for an element for which the procedure returns true.

 ## Solution